 What kind of visa should I apply for as a postdoc?

 Normally a J-1 or H-1B visa.
-Below is a chart outlining the differing aspects of these two visas.
+On the next page is a chart outlining the differing aspects of these two visas.

 What does the term "home residency requirement" mean?